qwacko/totallatorv3/docs/install/environment-variables.md

 Directory to store imports.
 Note that this same environemnt variable can refer to an `s3://...` address to store imports in a S3 (or compatible) bucket further details available [here](/advanced/import)

+## Database Query Monitoring

+### `DBLOG_ENABLE`

+- Type: `boolean`
+- Default: `false`

+Enable / Disable database query logging.
+Should normally be turned off as this creates unnecessary load on the database.
+Intended to be used for debugging purposes.
+This also enables / disables the page to view the database logs through the frontend.

+### DBLOG_CACHE_SIZE

+- Type: `number`
+- Default: `1000`

+Size of cache of DB Queries to retain in memory before forcing a flush to the database.

+### DB_LOG_CACHE_TIMEOUT

+- Type: `number`
+- Default: `5000`

+Time in milliseconds to wait for there to be no new queries before flushing the cache to the database.

+### DBLOG_STORAGE_HOURS

+- Type: `number`
+- Default: `24`

+Number of hours to retain database logs for in the database.

+### DBLOG_STORAGE_COUNT

+- Type: `number`
+- Default: `100000`

+Number of database logs to retain in the database.

 ## Scheduled Tasks

 ### `AUTOMATIC_FILTER_SCHEDULE`